Kimanaueze

 Kimanaueze, sometimes referred to as Na Kimanaueze or Na Kimanaueze Kia-Tumb’a Ndala, is a culture hero figure in Ambundu or Mbundu mythology whose people are mostly based in Angola at present.
 The name Kimanaueze can be used to refer to either the hero who married the daughter of the Sun and the Moon, as well as the father of said hero.
 The younger Kimanaueze is the father of another Ambundu culture hero, Sudika-mbambi, and his brother, Kabundungdulu.

 Representation

 The older Kimanaueze is not prominently featured in Ambundu folktales.
-It is known, however, that he was killed by the multi-headed monster, Makishi, when the younger Kimanaueze was away for business.
+It is known, however, that he was killed by multi-headed monsters, makishi, when the younger Kimanaueze was away for business.
 Later on, Sudika-mbambi would slay Makishi to avenge his grandfather.

 The younger Kimanaueze is depicted as ambitious, which is mostly attributed to his actions while trying to marry the daughter of the Sun and the Moon.